SrWinter/PavlovBanSystem/README.md

     {}
     ```

-5. Replace the placeholders in `bot.py` with your actual information:
+5. Replace the placeholders in `config.json` with your actual information:
-    - `allowed_channel_id`: The ID of the Discord channel where the bot will listen for commands.
+    - `allowed_channel_id`: The ID of the Discord channel where the bot will listen for Pavlov Bans.
     - `github_username`: Your GitHub username.
     - `repo_name`: The name of your GitHub repository.
     - `file_path`: The path to the file in your repository where ban information will be stored.